 The loss was a disaster in itself for the U.S. but also had significant, immediate implications.
 Now, the USWNT had to not only win its third-place match against Costa Rica three days later, but also had to beat Italy in a two-legged playoff in order to ensure its spot in Germany that upcoming summer.
 The U.S. did scrape by with two 1-0 wins against the Italians.
 It was just seconds away from suffering another embarrassment to a major underdog again had it not been for a 21-year-old super sub by the name of Alex Morgan saving the day in the 94th minute.

 The seemingly topsy-turvy state between these two women’s soccer teams at that time would go on to “right” itself, more or less.
-The U.S. got back to its winning ways, finishing runner-up in 2011 and champion in 2015.
-Mexico would bow out at the group stage of both those tournaments.
+The U.S. got back to its winning ways, finishing runner-up in 2011 and champion in 2015 and 2019.
+Mexico would bow out at the group stage of those first two tournaments and didn’t qualify in 2019.
 In recent years, the U.S. continues to come out on top whenever it has faced Mexico.
 That 2-1 result stands as the only victory for Mexico against the U.S.